 There’s no doubt, however, about Dora’s main source of income from 1880 onwards, because from that year on, the articles she was writing were published with her name on them.
 From 1880 and for the next 20 years, she was one of a group of women who wrote regularly for Girl’s Own Paper - the most widely read magazine for young women of its time, with about 250,000 readers in the years before World War I, of all ages and living all over the world.
 Great Grandmama’s Weekly: A Celebration of Girl’s Own Paper, by Wendy Forrester, is my source for Dora’s work for GOP.
 On p21 of Forrester’s book there’s a small picture of Dora, rather heavy-chinned and looking as though she’s wearing mourning - a dark or black dress with a high neck and a narrow ruffle just under her ears.
 And I rather think that the way she appears in the picture gets to the heart of why Dora became one of GOP’s regular writers.
 GOP was started up as an equivalent to the Boy’s Own Paper by BOP’s publisher, the Religious Tract Society, a Church of England missionary society very surprised to find itself a successful publisher but delighted with the revenue, which rapidly became the financial bedrock on which their missionary activities depended.
 For its girls’ paper, the Society wanted articles which reflected their view of the proper life for young Christian women: based on hearth and home, emphasising domestic skills and practical usefulness; nothing too challenging, and no politics.
 As a vicar’s daughter, now in her forties, the widow of a man with aristocratic connections, but no better off financially than most of the GOP’s readers were, Dora was exactly the kind of woman writer the Society was after.

-The University of East Anglia has a list of articles in GOP by author, which shows Dora writing more than almost any other contributor - see the Sources at the end of this biography for the full details.
-The Mostly Victorian website and the UEA list of articles give a good feel for the kind of article Dora specialised in when writing for GOP.
+The Girl’s Own Paper is well-covered on the web, with lists of contributors and links to the actual articles they wrote (see the Sources section for the websites in question).
+The lists by year show Dora writing more than almost any other contributor and give a good idea of the range of subjects she could write about.
 In 1882-83, for example, under the excruciating overall heading The Fairy of the Family, Dora wrote a series of articles on housekeeping skills; including one on how to take care of the household linen; and another, Spots and Stains, that was so useful I started noting down the details to try them on my own stubborn stains.
 She wrote ‘how to make’-type articles, for example on winter clothes, summer drinks, Christmas decorations and others.
 In 1881-82 her article Samplers Past and Present was typical of another side of her work.
 In it, she mentions a variety of books from the Bible to Book II of Philip Sidney’s Arcadia as containing references to samplers; and uses Randal Holme’s Academy of Armory Book III, published in 1688, to describe the different stitches that were used in the sampler work of Holme’s day.
 The use of a 17th century source-book suggests Dora was a regular visitor to the British Library; I can’t imagine where else she might have got a copy.
 Dora’s inspiration for the article had been a visit to the previous year’s Exhibition of Ancient Needlework at the Royal School of Art Needlework, in which the earliest exhibit was sewn in 1666.